 Another difference between cloud hosting and shared web hosting is that cloud hosting provides faster connectivity than shared hosting.
 This doesn’t mean you’ll get more visitors, just that your page won’t take as long to load for you or your visitors.
 This is because your content will be on a server that’s much closer to your user’s location (as opposed to being hosted in the same place as hundreds of other user accounts).
 Also, if you want to use video streaming on your site (for example, through YouTube or Vimeo), cloud hosting offers much better support for video files than shared hosting does.

 One thing to keep in mind about shared hosting is that security is a big issue.
-Since it’s not managed by the host itself, you’ll have to rely on the provider’s hireling security team and their servers to keep your site safe.
+Since it’s not managed by the host itself, you’ll have to rely on the provider’s hiring a security team and their servers to keep your site safe.
 This is because if your server isn’t protected, you may fall victim to hackers or other malicious individuals who want to exploit your site for their own purposes.
 However, this shouldn’t be of too much concern if you’re starting off a new website or developing it at a slow pace.
-The more advanced features like server control will only be accessible through custom-made applications which can usually be installed from the provider (these are also known as cPanel and WHM).
+The more advanced features, like server control, will only be accessible through custom-made applications, which can usually be installed by the provider (also known as cPanel and WHM).
 Although there are exceptions, these kinds of web hosts usually only offer basic support that’s not offered by the average provider.

 gotomyerp is a leading QuickBooks hosting service provider throughout the country.
 We have a team of experienced professionals recognized as one of the most qualified QuickBooks experts in the region.
 We have years of experience in delivering secure QuickBooks hosting to SMEs.
 Call us today for more information.